tildemark/ph-geographic-database-generator-to-sql-json-csv/README.md

 We are working on these planned improvements to enhance the repository:

-* **Static API Data Generation:** Update extraction scripts to generate highly optimized, organized **JSON files** (e.g., `regions.json`, `04-provinces.json`) for serving as a Static API via GitHub Pages or a CDN.
+* **Node.js Static API Generation:** Complete the logic in `psgc_to_api_json.js` to fully process all geographic levels and place the final JSON files into the `/docs/api/` directory, enabling Static API hosting.
-* **Automated Release Generation (GitHub Actions):** Implement an automated workflow to periodically run the data generation/extraction scripts, commit the new static JSON files, and automatically create a new GitHub Release with fresh data dumps.
+* **Automated Release Generation (GitHub Actions):** Implement an automated workflow (leveraging Node.js) to periodically run the data generation/extraction scripts, commit the new static JSON files, and automatically create a new GitHub Release with fresh data dumps.
+* **Documentation Hosting:** Generate and host API documentation using GitHub Pages (e.g., Jekyll or a custom HTML template).
 * **SQLite Support:** Add scripts to generate a single, pre-populated SQLite database file for simple application integration.
 * **Dynamic API Exploration (Future):** Explore creating a separate, truly dynamic API endpoint (using Flask/Python or similar) for complex querying and filtering, separate from the static files.
-* **Documentation Hosting:** Generate and host API documentation using GitHub Pages (e.g., Jekyll or a custom HTML template).

 ## 📜 Requirements

 * **Python:** Python 3.6 or higher (with `openpyxl` and `mysql.connector` libraries)
 * **PHP:** PHP 7.0 or higher (with PDO extension enabled)
+* **Node.js:** Node.js 18 or higher (with `csv-parser` dependency, used for Static API generation).

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues, suggest features, or submit pull requests.
+Feel yourself to open issues, suggest features, or submit pull requests.

 ## ⚖️ License